Tracking everything isn't personalisation, it's invasive and creepy. Discover where to draw the line between helpful personalisation and surveillance.

 When users can't see what data is collected, can't correct inaccuracies, or can't delete information, personalisation becomes surveillance.

 Users can tell when personalisation becomes invasive.
-When ads follow them across the internet, when websites seem to "know" things they never shared, when recommendations feel too specific—that's not helpful, it's creepy.
+When ads follow them across the internet, when websites seem to "know" things they never shared, when recommendations feel too specific etc. That's more creepy than helpful.

 Research shows that excessive tracking reduces trust.
 Users who feel surveilled are: